 That being said, I am not sure how the Mini Twin handles the terrain since I was only testing it on a flat surface without any passengers.
 The quality of the Pliko Mini is also not very high in my opinion, but I hope it has been improved in the Pliko Twin.

 Anyway, let’s talk about the features.
 The Pliko Mini Twin model has a lot of great things going on like adjustable handlebars, adjustable leg rests, and large canopies.
 Each seat has a deep one-hand lever recline that goes to almost a flat position suitable for a newborn.
 BTW, it does NOT have a travel system option.
 The seats are very roomy with plenty of room for an older toddler.

 It has a very compact one-hand fold and a carry handle on the side for easy transportation.
 It also features an automatic lock and a standing fold.
 While the wheels are not very big only 5.5″, there are ball bearings in the front wheels and all-wheel suspension.

 19. Babyhome Vida – $399

 Parents will be happy to know that Vida also has a lot of the same features as Emotion like adjustable leg rest, large easy-to-access basket, all-wheel suspension, flip-fop-friendly brake, and compact fold.
 The maneuverability on Vida is OUTSTANDING!

-I think this is a great alternative to the umbrella stroller because it’s more compact, has single handle bar that you can navigate with just one hand vs umbrella stroller that has two handles, the basket is much larger and easier to access because there is no crossbar, it can take a car seat and it’s still very light at only 15 lbs.
+I think this is a great alternative to the umbrella stroller because it’s more compact, has a single handlebar that you can navigate with just one hand (as opposed to an umbrella stroller that has two handles), the basket is much larger and easier to access because there is no crossbar.
+Additionally, it can accommodate a car seat and remains very lightweight at only 15 lbs.

 Here is a quick overview video of the new collection.